 Far too few survived after entering a Nazi extermination camp even though the banner over the gate promised that “work sets you free.”
 This slogan appeared at Auschwitz (above) and other camps.

-With the current revival of anti-Semitism and the rise anti-Israelism all around the world, complete with the stabbing of Jews in both France and here in Israel, car rammings, shooting sprees, fire bombs, and endless incitement in Palestinian communities to kill Jews, many ask themselves: have we reach such a turning point today where the rhetoric of hatred is being focused into a revival of the Holocaust spirit?
+With the current revival of anti-Semitism and the rise anti-Israelism all around the world, complete with the stabbing of Jews, car rammings, shooting sprees, fire bombs, and endless incitement in Palestinian communities to kill Jews, many ask themselves: have we reach such a turning point today where the rhetoric of hatred is being focused into a revival of the Holocaust spirit?

 Is it possible that people are already undertaking big and small steps toward a new genocide?

 “What needs to be done to ensure that the next generation of Jews has a future in Europe?” the World Jewish Congress President Ronald S. Lauder has asked.
 “This eruption of anti-Semitism has been an eye-opener for many people, and it would be wrong to go back to doing business as usual.
 Instead, we expect politicians and societies to address the root causes of this hatred, and to take appropriate action against it.”

 The term “Final Solution” was the code name for the systematic, deliberate, physical annihilation of the European Jews

 Child on a street in the Warsaw Ghetto.
 (Bundesarchiv photo)

 , a plan that Hitler had authorized sometime during 1941.
 (USHMM)